-Indicate the Vehicles List from Day 1 and review the responses.
+Indicate the Vehicles List from Day 1.
+Review the responses.

-Say: When people travel far away, which vehicles might they use? (car, van, boat, train, or plane) Which vehicle would be the fastest? (a plane) Let's pretend we are flying in a plane.
+Say: When people travel far away, which vehicles might they use? (car, van, boat, train, or plane) Which vehicle would be the fastest? (a plane) Let's pretend we are flying on a plane.

-Seat the children in chairs side-by-side in two sections with an aisle between as if they were sitting in a plane.
+Seat the children in chairs side-by-side in two sections with an aisle between as if they were sitting on a plane.
 Determine actions to use with the song "Plane Ride."